knedlsepp/armadillo-code/README.txt

 and efficiency.

-The library can be used for machine learning, pattern recognition, computer vision, signal processing, bioinformatics, statistics, econometrics, etc.
+The library can be used for machine learning, pattern recognition, computer vision, signal processing, bioinformatics, statistics, finance, etc.

 Authors:
   Conrad Sanderson - http://conradsanderson.id.au